 - A45.
 Law, regulation or relevant ethical requirements may establish responsibilities for the firm or its personnel in circumstances when complaints or allegations arise, such as an obligation on the firm or its personnel to report the matter to an authority outside the firm.
-For example, sections 260 and 360 of the IESBA Code address the approach to be taken by the firm or its personnel in responding to non-compliance or suspected non-compliance with laws or regulations, which may include communications external to the firm that are addressed through the firm's policies or procedures for external communication in paragraph 41(c). - A46.
-In identifying an appropriate individual(s) to whom complaints and allegations are to be communicated, the firm may consider whether the individual(s) has: - The experience, knowledge, time and appropriate authority within the firm needed to assume the role; and - A direct line of communication to the individual(s) assigned ultimate responsibility and accountability for the system of quality management.
+For example, sections 260 and 360 of the APESB Code address the approach to be taken by the firm or its personnel in responding to non-compliance or suspected non-compliance with laws or regulations, which may include communications external to the firm that are addressed through the firm's policies or procedures for external communication in paragraph 41(c). - A46.
+In identifying an appropriate individual(s) to whom complaints and allegations are to be communicated, the firm may consider whether the individual(s) has: - The experience, knowledge, time and appropriate authority within the firm needed to assume the role; and - A direct line of communication to the individual(s) assigned ultimate responsibility and accountability for the system of quality management. - A47.

-The firm may use a service provider to facilitate the reporting of complaints and allegations.

-- A47.
 The firm may also identify an individual(s) to be responsible for supervising the investigation of complaints and allegations and may consider: - The factors described in paragraph A46; and - Whether the individual(s) is not otherwise involved in the engagement to which a complaint or allegation pertains or has sufficient objectivity from the area or personnel subject to the investigation.